eps1lon/rollup-shaken/README.md

 `classnames` package from the bundle.
 However using `import { colors } from "@material-ui/core";` will include it.
 But this is due to the fact that rollup will include all components from `@material-ui/core` which do require `classnames`.

+### classnames -> clsx
+Using the build from https://github.com/mui-org/material-ui/pull/14152 does not provide any benefit other the the reduced size of that dependency.
+To reproduce these results you could use `yarn link @material-ui/core` but you have to adjust `namedExports` in `rollup.config.js`.